This entry was posted on November 17, 2018 by Will Grumke

 Sugar is just complex carbs broken down into their simplest form.

-If the protein bars you’re looking at have a lot of added sugars in them, you should put them back on the shelf and keep looking.
+If the protein bars you’re looking at have a lot of added sugars in them, you should put them back on the shelf and keep looking for something healthier.
 That doesn’t mean you have to refuse all added sugars, but try to avoid anything that looks like a candy bar with protein.

-Just like with regular food, you want to go for quality.
+Just like with regular food, you want to go for quality ingredients.
 Especially when it comes to the protein sourced that is used.
-Unfortunately, many companies will cut costs on their end by using lower quality protein sources.
+Unfortunately, many companies will cut costs on their end by using lower quality ingredients and protein sources.
 When looking at the ingredient label, make sure that the protein source used is whey protein.
 Whey is a complete protein source which means it will have all of the amino acids your body needs to switch into or stay in the anabolic state.

 This is beneficial for both those who want to burn fat as possible as well as those who have the goals to build lean muscle tissue.